sdonofrio2/Real-Estate-Value-Calculator/README/.ipynb_checkpoints/README-checkpoint.md

 ***
 **Data Cleanup & Exploration**

 We used two API calls of Zillow data in our analysis.
 The first call was for houses currently listed as "For Sale" in the Philadelphia area.
 Once we had this listing, we utilized an API call for recently sold homes.
 The Zillow data contains a "ZPID", which is an identifier of a home that allows you to pull the comparable sales.
-We took the listing of the "ZPIDs" of the homees For Sale and used a "for loop" to call the API for each of the comparables.
+We took the listing of the "ZPIDs" of the homes For Sale and used a "for loop" to call the API for each of the comparables.
 As the API we were using only offered 20 free calls, our team utilized 2 sets of API keys to pull all of our data.
 In addition, for purposes of our project, we only called the data once and we stored the data in pickle files.
 By utilizing this approach we were able to work around paying for API calls.

 ***
 **Data Analysis:**